3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E200_Reference_Manual/set_the_iio_firmware_ip.md

 UHD firmware can only be started under the SD card, so in order to conveniently set the IP, it can be modified after entering the system.

-1. You can enter the linux system of E200 through ssh or serial port tool.
-The default ip is `192.168.1.10` and the baud rate of the serial port is `115200`. when using the network port, please make sure you can ping the board.
+1. You can enter the Linux system of E200 through ssh or serial port tool.
+The default IP is `192.168.1.10` and the baud rate of the serial port is `115200`. when using the network port, please make sure you can ping the board.

     **Default login credentials**: